microsoft/PR-Metrics/src/overview.md

 The task parameters are:

-- **Base Size:** The maximum number of new lines in a small PR.
+- **Base Size:** The maximum number of new lines in an extra small PR.
 If left blank, a default of `200` will be used.
 - **Growth Rate:** The growth rate applied to the base size for calculating the size of larger PRs.
 If left blank, a default of `2.0` will be used.
 With a base size of `200` and a growth rate of `2.0`, `400` new lines would